11bus11/book-store1/README.md

 ### Checkout
 When placing an order the checkout model will be used.
 It has both writable and non-writable object, depending on if the user needs to provide information or not.

-### Wishlist
+### Review

-### Contact
+### Messages
-The contact model is used for the contact form on the home page.
+The messages model is used for the contact form on the home page.
 It contains name, e-mail, message, and date.
 The model has a form connected to it.

 ## Features
 ### Shop